osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

 Exceptions should be minimized and should remain in place only for as long as necessary.

+A temporary exception should not become a permanent workaround for an application that should have been upgraded or replaced.

 ---

 ## 12. Relationship with MFA